 The Solomon Islands has just one liveaboard, the Bilikiki, which you can read about here.
 (Note the MV Taka is operated by the Masters group who are planning new itineraries for it in PNG).
 The Bilikiki has short and longer itineraries that cover some of the best scuba diving destinations in the Solomon Islands: Russell Islands, Mary Island, Florida Islands and even up to and around New Georgia, including many sites only accessible via liveaboard diving trip.
-Departures are from the very convenient Honiara Yacht Club and their itineraries and pricing are available here.
+Departures are from the very convenient Honiara Yacht Club.

 Fiji has a lot of resorts that offer diving on their local reefs, to visit the best dives in one trip, a liveaboard is the best way to go – but there is only one: the Nai’a.
 The Nai’a cruises the amazing soft coral havens of Bligh Water and the Namena Marine Reserve.

 The alternative to a liveaboard dive cruise is to join a cruise with scuba diving.
 Often the big cruise liners will stop in ports that offer scuba diving as a ‘day trip’.
 Much better are the small ship cruise lines such as Captain Cook Cruises Fiji which offer a much more intimate and cultural experience, but also, diving directly from the mothership.
 This allows you to mix and match the land tour opportunities with scuba diving in a balance that’s right for you.

 Mike Ball’s Spoilsport Liveaboard runs regular trips up the Great Barrier Reef and into the Coral Sea.
 Advocates of Mike Ball’s Dive Expeditions cite the overall great customer experience, the attention to detail and the ocean advocacy philosophy as their reason for booking repeat trips.